zuperninja/WIP/README.md

 # WIP

-A repo where i can store things, or the wip without flooding the other repo hgjgjg
+A repo where i can store things, or the wip without flooding the other repo.